,

 Let’s start with a quick rundown of how to tell if you have a gambling problem:

-- Chasing losses to reverse negative feelings associated with gambling
+• Chasing losses to reverse negative feelings associated with gambling

-- Borrowing or stealing money, including selling personal possessions to fund gambling, overdrawing bank accounts or maxing out credit cards
+• Borrowing or stealing money, including selling personal possessions to fund gambling, overdrawing bank accounts, or maxing out credit cards

-- Inability to stop, including feelings of guilt, shame, or helplessness after gambling and hiding gambling behavior from family, friends, or therapists
+• Inability to stop, including feelings of guilt, shame, or helplessness after gambling, and hiding gambling behavior from family, friends, or therapists

-- Neglecting responsibilities, including using gambling as an escape from stress and withdrawal from family or social activities
+• Neglecting responsibilities, including using gambling as an escape from stress and withdrawal from family or social activities

-- Gambling despite general negative consequences
+• Gambling despite the general negative consequences

 Gambling Treatment in Missouri

-The agencies listed below have contracts to provide gambling services in Missouri at no cost to the individual and impacted family.
+The agencies listed below have contracts to provide gambling services in Missouri at no cost to the individual and the impacted family.

 People seeking gambling addiction treatment must meet specific admission criteria.